Student Art Exhibit Call

 - Sign your artwork.

 - Place your artwork and statement on a mounting board such as illustration board or foam core, NOT tag board, canvas or heavy cardboard.
-Do NOT glue your artwork to the mounting board (the winning piece needs to be copied so we must be able to separate the artwork from the board safely).

 - No frames or canvases will be accepted.